What image format should I use on my website?

 JPG, PNG, GIF?
 What image format should I use on my website?
 We like to empower our clients; arming them with a flexible easy to use CMS.
 It's not all plain sailing though.
 We often hear about load times increasing and poor image quality, which for the most part, is down to the (incorrect) use of image format.

 So, we thought we’d put together a simple guide to help steer our clients through this minefield.

-Falling into 2 parts, in this post, we’ll look at the web image formats which you can use today that work in the majority of browsers; and my next post looking at the next generation formats that are on the horizon (and already supported by some browsers).
+In this post, we’ll look at the web image formats which you can use today that work in the majority of browsers; and my next post will investigate the next generation formats that are on the horizon (and already supported by some browsers).

 Current web image formats

 There are four main image formats widely used in web design & development today: